yarisvt/tyk-docs/tyk-docs/content/plugins/rich-plugins/grpc/write-grpc-plugin.md

 ---
 date: 2017-03-24T13:32:12Z
-title: How to write gRPC Plugin
+title: How to write gRPC Plugins
 menu:
   main:
     parent: "gRPC"
 weight: 1
 ---

-A gRPC plugin uses the standard bundling mechanism that you use for the rest of the rich plugins.
-The essential difference with a standard rich plugin is that a rich plugin bundle contains the actual code, which will be executed by Tyk, while a gRPC plugin bundle contains just a custom middleware definition, and you handle the execution of your code, independently, e.g. a gRPC server, listening on port 8080.
+A gRPC plugin uses the standard bundling mechanism that we use for the rest of our rich plugins.
+The essential difference with a standard rich plugin bundle is that the the bundle contains the actual code, which will be executed by Tyk, whereas a gRPC plugin bundle contains just a custom middleware definition, and you handle the execution of your code independently, e.g. a gRPC server, listening on port 8080.

 ## <a name="bundle"></a> Bundle